Gran Colombia: Etymology

-The official name of the country at the time was the Republic of Colombia.
+Its proclaimed name was the Republic of Colombia.
 Historians have adopted the term "Gran Colombia" to distinguish this republic from the present-day Republic of Colombia, which began using the name in 1863, although many use Colombia where the confusion would not arise.

-The name "Colombia" comes from the Spanish version of the eighteenth-century New Latin word "Columbia", itself based on the name of Christopher Columbus.
-It was the term preferred by the Venezuelan revolutionary Francisco de Miranda as a reference to the New World, especially to all American territories and colonies under Spanish rule.
+The word "Colombia" is the Castilian version of the eighteenth-century Neo-Latin word "Columbia" which derives from the family name of the Genoese explorer Christopher Columbus.
+It was the term proposed by the Venezuelan revolutionary Francisco de Miranda to denote the New World region of the Western Hemisphere, especially to all American territories and colonies under Spanish colonial rule.
 He used an improvised, quasi-Greek adjectival version of the name, "Colombia", to mean papers and things "relating to Colombia", as the title of the archive of his revolutionary activities.

 Simón Bolívar and other Spanish American revolutionaries also used the word "Colombia" in the continental sense.
-The establishment in 1819 of a country with the name "Colombia" by the Congress of Angostura gave the term a specific geographic and political reference.
+The 1819 proclamation of a country with the name "Colombia" by the Congress of Angostura gave the term a specific geographic and political reference.

-Geography

-The Republic of Colombia comprised more or less the former territories of the Viceroyalty of New Granada (1739–1777), which it claimed under the legal principle of uti possidetis.
-It united the territories of the former Third Republic of Venezuela, the United Provinces of New Granada, the former Royal Audiencia of Panama and the Presidency of Quito (which was still under Spanish rule in 1821).